zhangchongjiu/zhangchongjiu.github.io/_pages/about.md

   - /about.html
 ---

-I am Zhang, Chongjiu (张重玖), a graduate student at the Institute for Economics of Education, Beijing Normal University, Beijing, China.
-I received my bachelor's degree from Southwestern University of Finance and Economics (SWUFE), Chengdu, China, 2020.
+I am Zhang, Chong-Jiu (张重玖), a phd student at the Department of Sociology, University of Wisconsin-Madison.
+I received my bachelor's degree from Southwestern University of Finance and Economics (SWUFE), Chengdu, China, and my master's degree from Beijing Normal University, Beijing, China.

 Most of my previous research projects focus on (1) the causes and consequences of educational inequalities and (2) social demography in post-reform China, with a primary focus on male-skewed sex ratio imbalances.
 I mainly apply quantitative methods along with survey and census data.

 ### Research Interests
+- Education
-- Education, inequality, and stratification
+- Inequality and social stratification
 - Social demography
 - Gender, marriage, and family
-- Subjective attitudes